Allergies

 Allergy UK also has fact sheets and resources for schools covering a wide range of allergies.

-For information on using emergency adrenaline auto-injectors in schools see Allergies and Adrenaline Auto-Injectors in Schools
+For information and guidance on see using emergency adrenaline auto-injectors in schools